rabwill/short-trey-instructions/instructions.md

 >
 > It is important that you complete all lab steps in the lab environment.
 Do not use personal or work/demo environments to complete the lab steps.

+## Before you start

 > [!TIP]
-> As you follow the instructions in this pane, look for the +++icon+++ to copy code or text directly into the virtual machine.
-This is especially useful for commands and configuration steps but double-check formatting or indentation after pasting!
+> As you follow the instructions in this pane, whenever you see a +++icon+++, you can use it to copy text from the instruction pane into the virtual machine interface.
+This is particularly useful to copy code; but bear in mind you may need to modify the pasted code to fix indent levels or formatting before running it!

+## Sign into Windows

+In the virtual machine, sign into Windows using the following Windows credentials given on the "Resources" panel on your right where this instruction is,  specifically for **Win11-Pro-Base** :

+- **Username**: +++LabUser+++
+- **Password**: +++Pa$$w0rd+++

+The same "Resources" panel also provides you with the credentials to login to Microsoft 365 tenant for this lab.

+## Access Visual Studio Code

+Once signed into the machine, you will be able to acces VS Code from the desktop.
+Open VS Code.

+>[!TIP]
+> When you  open the folder in VS Code, you may see get a prompt window asking if you trust the authors of the files in the folder.
+This is expected and you can safely select **Yes, I trust the authors**.
+The dialog is a security safeguard that helps you decide whether to run all features or limit execution based on the trustworthiness of the code authors.
+If you're opening your own code or from a reliable source, it's safe to trust.

 ===